jamestomasino/burrow/README.md

 config_dir_phlog="phlog"               # relative path to phlog
 config_phlog_gophermap=true            # phlogs use gophermap format by default config_phlog_usedate=true              # use a date-stamp on phlog posts

-config_dir_recipebox="recipebox"       # relative path to recipe box config_recipebox_gophermap=false       # recipes use plain text by default config_recipebox_usedate=false         # do not use a date-stamp on recipe filenames

-config_dir_topics="topics"             # relative path to topics directory config_topics_gophermap=true           # topic notes use gophermap format by default config_topics_usedate=false            # do not use a date-stamp on topic filenames

 config_git_commit=false                # automatically commit changes if git repo config_git_push=false                  # automatically push changes if git repo